← Back to Skills / Marketplace / fintech

 × Avoid If

-×Your product has nothing to do with money — this aesthetic says "serious financial product" and creates mismatched expectations
+×Your product has nothing to do with money or data — the dashboard-heavy style creates the wrong expectations

 03 · Design Philosophy